-Lead Independent Director.
-The Lead Independent Director (if appointed), along with the Chairperson of the Board, establishes the agenda for regular Board meetings, serves as chairperson of regular Board meetings when the Chairperson is absent, presides at executive sessions, provides feedback from executive sessions to management, serves as a liaison between the CEO (or Co-CEOs, as the case may be) and the independent directors, and encourages dialogue between the independent directors and management.
-The Lead Independent Director (if appointed) also establishes the agenda for meetings of the independent directors and performs such other duties as the Board may establish or delegate.
+The Lead Independent Director (if appointed), along with the Chairperson of the Board, establishes the agenda for regular Board meetings and reviews and advises on the schedule of regular Board meetings, serves as chairperson of regular Board meetings when the Chairperson is absent, calls executive sessions of the independent directors, establishes the agenda for and presides at executive sessions, provides feedback from executive sessions to management, serves as a liaison between the CEO (or Co-CEOs, as the case may be) and the independent directors, participates in the annual performance evaluation of the CEO (or Co-CEOs, as the case may be), encourages dialogue between the independent directors and management, and is available for consultation with stockholders at management’s request.
+The Lead Independent Director (if appointed) also performs such other duties as the Board may establish or delegate.

 Executive Sessions.
 The Board's policy is to have regularly convened executive sessions of the independent directors.